shekhar-sharma/DataScience/Groups/Group_ID_16/SCCA/README.md

  - SCCA_DOCUMENTATION_CS24.pdf - It contains report of the project.
  - example_scca.ipynb - It contains example code.
  - README.md - It contains description of all the things.
+ - SCCA_Code_Documentation.html - It contains documentation of API